pytest-dev/pytest/doc/en/reference.rst

 .. autofunction:: pytest_collection_modifyitems

 .. note::
-    If this hook is implemented in conftest.py files, it always receives all collected items, not only those under the conftest.py.
+    If this hook is implemented in ``conftest.py`` files, it always receives all collected items, not only those under the ``conftest.py`` where it is implemented.

 .. autofunction:: pytest_collection_finish